-The song was accompanied by a state-of-the-art video.
-The video director Dawn Shadforth had Kylie dressed in clothes and driving a car in a future from the '60s perspective utopia style.
+The song was accompanied by a state-of-the-art video directed by Dawn Shadforth, who had Kylie dressed in various futuristic fashions on a virtual set.
+The look evoked the '60s sci-fi renditions of Utopia.

 This was the most-played tune of the 2000s in the UK, according to PRS for Music, which collects royalties on behalf of songwriters and composers.
 The track received the most airplay and live covers in the first decade of the 21st century whilst Britney Spears' single "Toxic